Carlosrincong/AWS-Solutions-Architect-Associate/Elastic Beanstalk/README.md

 # Elastic Beanstalk,

 developers can upload their web-application.
-Then, Elastic Beanstalk automatically handles the deployment details of capacity provisioning, load balancing, auto-scaling, and application health monitoring. you can use CPU utilization metrics to invoke Auto Scaling actions. your application can handle peaks in workload or traffic while minimizing your costs.
+Then, Elastic Beanstalk automatically handles the deployment details of capacity provisioning, load balancing, auto-scaling, and application health monitoring.
+Beanstalk is the centric view of deploying a application on AWS.
+So, the developer can focus on code. you can use CPU utilization metrics to invoke Auto Scaling actions. your application can handle peaks in workload or traffic while minimizing your costs.